 Getting such a certification report is helpful…

-It indicates that samples were sent to a lab and that that lab confirmed their compliance.
+It indicates that samples were sent to a lab and that the lab confirmed their compliance.

 So you can check if the product and its components are the same as the samples certified by the lab.
 Doing this visually (without any test) is especially easy for electrical products because of the CDF.